Development of career plans

 - the positioning of the young researcher as a professional and as an expert.

-Doctoral students learn to communicate about their motivations, skills, potential and background.
-The Doctoral College offers training and activities dedicated to the development of the doctoral students' career plans.
+Doctoral candidates learn to communicate about their motivations, skills, potential and background.
+The Doctoral College offers training and activities dedicated to the development of the doctoral candidates' career plans.

-We offer twofold support to doctoral students.
+We offer twofold support to doctoral candidates.
 It aims to serve both their research project and their career plans.
 We offer courses that focus on:

 - the development of disciplinary and cross-disciplinary skills *(communication, management, project management, promotion of research and entrepreneurship, languages...) ;